tekknolagi/isdt/assignments/02-cli-constructive.md

 directories, symlinks, devices, and every other thing that can go inside a directory.
 For this assignment, we are referring to the POSIX definition whenever we say "file."
-Your implementation of `myls.c` should consider directories, symlinks, and all other types of file when producing its output.
+Your implementation of `myls.c` should consider directories, symlinks, and all other types of file when producing its output (this is simpler than it sounds; the "default" in the C functions you will call is to treat them all as files).

 Now, on to implementation notes.
 We suggest looking into a couple of different syscalls and their C wrappers as starting points.